glavarte9716/TakehomeSummusProject/README.md

 # TakehomeSummusProject
 Thank you for taking the time to look at my version of your project.
-Full disclosure, I put over 10 hours of effort into this mostly due to the constraints, the planning of my architecture, and trial and error.
+Full disclosure, I put over 10 hours(with breaks) into this mostly due to the constraints, which is expected.
 I had never made an entire app with no storyboards, and I have never used SwiftUI.
-I enjoyed stepping out of my comfort zone, but forgive me that I did not have time to think about style or design, which is something I usually put more thought into.
+I enjoyed stepping out of my comfort zone, but forgive that I did not have time to think about style or design as much, which is something I usually put more thought into.
 I hope to discuss more! :)

 Installation: